 - Trim bottoms of the sprouts, remove any dodgy looking leaves and cut each one in half.

-- Melt the butter in a ovenproof frypan or dish on medium heat.
-Saute the Brussel sprouts until the start to soften (about 4 minutes).
+- Melt the butter in an ovenproof frypan or dish on medium heat.
+Saute the Brussel sprouts until they start to soften (about 4 minutes).

 - Crush the garlic into the pan, add the onion and ham and stir until the onion is soft and glassy (4-6 minutes).

 - Remove from heat.
-Stir cream, schmand and mustard through the sprouts, scraping and brown off the bottom of the pan as you go.
+Stir cream, Schmand and mustard through the sprouts, scraping and brown off the bottom of the pan as you go.
 Season with salt, pepper and nutmeg.
-Return to a low heat and bring to a simmer.
+Return to low heat and bring to a simmer.
 Stir through half the cheese.

-- If your pan is not oven-safe, transfer to a oven proof dish.
+- If your pan is not oven-safe, transfer to an ovenproof dish.